 - Upon resubmission, your application will again be date and time stamped — in cases of limited program availability, this timestamp will determine the order in which your application is reviewed.

 - You may apply for only one program per term.
-Students can request to switch into an available program by submitting a Change Form in the Global Education Center in Global Commons 360.
+Students can request to switch into an available program by submitting a Change Request Form.

 - Information on applying for an Independent Program (IP) or a Non-Elon Programs can be found on the webpages for those types of programs.